-The Parks and Rec Department provides land use, water, and spring tilling for two community garden locations.
-They have a volunteer garden coordinator for the gardens and have not had any issues with having the gardens on parks http://bisparks.org/facilities/community-gardens/?doing_wp_cron=1434257656.0033879280090332031250
+Bismarck Parks and Recreation Department provides land use, water & hoses, and spring & fall tilling for two community garden locations.
+The City provides composting dumpsters for participants.
+They have a volunteer garden coordinator and have not had any issues with having the gardens on Parks land.
+They do not have a detailed budget for these gardens; water and labor cost for tilling come out of the Park's general maintenance budget.
+They are open to providing more community gardens on Parks land, and due to high demand, they have plans for a new garden next year.

+http://bisparks.org/facilities/community-gardens/?doing_wp_cron=1434257656.0033879280090332031250

-Duluth.
-MN
+Duluth, MN